schemaorg/schemaorg/docs/feeds.md

   This specification does not itself impose any specific structure on Feeds beyond introducing/standardizing the notion of Schema.org in stand-alone files rather than embedded in HTML.

+Regardless of whether .well-known or schema markup is used to discover these URLs, we introduce the terminology of "general feed-data URL" and "table of contents feed-data URL" to describe the two flavours of DataFeed.

 ## Advanced Topics (potential future )